tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 a proposal message, but no previous proposal has been locked at Tendermint level.
 Tendermint gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
-Then, it calls `RequestPrepareProposal` with the newly created proposal, called _raw block_.
+Then, it calls `RequestPrepareProposal` with the newly created proposal, called _raw proposal_.
 The Application can make changes to the raw proposal, such as modifying transactions, and returns the (potentially) modified proposal, called _prepared proposal_ in the `Response*` call.
-The logic modifying the raw block can be non-deterministic.
+The logic modifying the raw proposal can be non-deterministic.

 * [**ProcessProposal:**](./abci++_methods_002_draft.md#processproposal) It allows a validator to perform application-dependent work in a proposed block.
 This enables features such as allowing validators to reject a block according to whether the state machine deems it valid, and changing the block execution pipeline.
 Tendermint calls it when it receives a proposal.
 The Application cannot modify the proposal at this point but can reject it if it realizes it is invalid.